Tax Liability: What It Is and How to Calculate It

 Double taxation for C corporations

 With the way the tax system is structured, C corporations are taxed twice: at the corporate level and then again at the shareholder level when profits are distributed to owners as dividends.
-So if Charlie’s Chocolates Inc. distributed all or part of its $1 million in income to owners, the owners would have to pay taxes on it again when they file their individual tax returns.
+Let’s look at this using a hypothetical C corporation, Charlie’s Chocolates Inc.

 One way for corporations to avoid this double taxation is to incorporate as an S corporation instead of a C corporation.
 S corporations are flow-through entities so income isn’t taxed at the corporate level.
 However, there are certain drawbacks to choosing S corporation status that may outweigh the tax savings.
 We recommend asking your CPA about this one.